Find Affordable College Courses

 114 Yearly Graduations

 University of New England comes in at #19 on our list of the most popular colleges offering master's degrees in general public health.
 Each year, around 7,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $38,420 per year, while in-state graduate students, on average, pay $28,778 per year.
-For the 2020-2021 academic year, 114 master's degrees were handed out to general public health majors at UNE.
-About 75% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $41,050 per year, while in-state graduate students, on average, pay $31,415 per year.
+During the most recent year for which we have data, 114 people received their master's degree in general public health from UNE.
+Of these students, 77% were women and 40% were members of underrepresented racial-ethnic groups.

 #20